 Make Personal Development Part of Your Company’s Culture

 If you are going to inject personal development into the workplace, you will have to make it part of your company’s culture.
 You will want to offer a variety of ways your team members can get plugged in.
 The more things you offer…the more personal development will be on their mind.
 The first step is to build awareness and encourage people to engage.

 Not everyone is going to take advantage of what you offer, but some will.
 Even though you won’t get 100% cooperation, it’s still worth it for those that do want to get involved.

 Start By Building Awareness

 If you aren’t ingrained in the personal development culture like I am, then you are not going to be aware of the many ways you can invest in yourself.
-That is why it’s important to start by building awareness of personal development routines and resources.
+That is why it’s important to start by building awareness of personal development skills, routines, and resources.

 What I like most about talking about my morning routine is that it gets people to think differently about things.
 I remember when I was first introduced to morning routines when I read the book, Miracle Morning.
 Because someone else shared their experience, it caused me to create my own routines, and now I share them with others.
 Simply talking about my morning routine piques the interest of others that are looking for ways to grow themselves.

-Ways to Inject Personal Development Into Your Company
+Ways to Inject Personal Development Into The Workplace